 Jay is a very small town located in the state of Maine.
 With a population of 4,659 people and just one neighborhood, Jay is the 86th largest community in Maine.

-When you are in Jay, you'll notice that it is more blue-collar than most other communities in America.
-38.44% of Jay’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Jay is generally considered to be a blue-collar town.
+38.44% of the Jay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Jay is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Jay who work in maintenance occupations (13.26%), teaching (10.56%), and sales jobs (8.60%).

 One downside of living in Jay is that it can take a long time to commute to work.
 In Jay, the average commute to work is 31.00 minutes, which is quite a bit higher than the national average.